Flyers fire Vigneault amid skid; Yeo named interim coach | Times Leader

 Click here to subscribe today or Login.

-PHILADELPHIA — The Philadelphia Flyers fired coach Alain Vigneault on Monday following eight straight losses, two shy of matching a team record of 10 in a row, and with the franchise far from ending a 47-year Stanley Cup drought.
+PHILADELPHIA (AP) — The Philadelphia Flyers fired coach Alain Vigneault on Monday with the team spiraling toward a franchise-worst losing streak, turning to yet another coach to try and end a Stanley Cup drought pushing 47 years.

-The Flyers have been one of NHL’s biggest flops of the season.
-Their latest loss was a 7-1 defeat by Tampa Bay on Sunday night that sealed Vigneault’s fate.
+The Flyers have been one of NHL’s biggest flops this season.
+Their 7-1 loss to Tampa Bay on Sunday sealed Vigneault’s fate.
 Assistant coach Michel Therrien also was fired.

-“Right now, we’ve lost our way,” Flyers general manager Chuck Fletcher said.
+“Right now, we’ve lost our way,” Philadelphia general manager Chuck Fletcher said.

+Mike Yeo was named interim coach of the Flyers, who lost 7-5 to Colorado on Monday night in his debut for their ninth straight defeat — one shy of matching a dubious team record.

 Fletcher tried to blame injuries last week for the team’s recent slide, but it became clear as the losses piled up that a change was needed.

-Vigneault lasted just 2-plus seasons in Philadelphia and never could lead the Flyers in the right direction this year after a promising first season in which he led them to the No. 1 seed in the Eastern Conference in the NHL’s restart bubble.
+Vigneault lasted two-plus seasons in Philadelphia and never could lead the Flyers in the right direction this year after a promising first season in which he guided them to the No. 1 seed in the Eastern Conference in the NHL’s restart bubble.

 “The guy that is the leader of this group who has both his hands on the steering wheel is me and I have to find a way to get this group to play better,” he said Sunday.
 “We are in a bad skid right now and we need to end this.
 We have an opportunity tomorrow night and hopefully we will play better.”